juanfrans-courses/advanced-gis/Fall_2015/Syllabus.md

 ### Week 3: Scripting - Basic Python and APIs
 Data processing and parsing in Python
+* Possible exercises:
+ * Analyze bike lanes in New York based on Citibike origin and destination (using Google Maps - Directions - API)
+ * Compare PLUTO land-use information with Foursquare venues or check-ins.
+ * Collect data from Twitter using specific hashtags and analyze it geographically.
+ * Map taxi routes using data from the TLC and Google Maps - Directions - API.

 ### Week 4: Scripting - Arcpy and scripting in ArcGIS
 ArcGIS scripting functions: standalone scripting and scripting in ArcGIS